Pakistan–United Arab Emirates relations: History

 In 2015, Emirati minister Anwar Gargash criticized Pakistan’s decision not to militarily support the Saudi Arabian–led intervention in Yemen against the Houthis.
 According to Gargash the Pakistani parliament’s decision, while still voicing support for the coalition was “contradictory and dangerous and unexpected from Islamabad”.
 Pakistan argued its military was already deployed on the Afghanistan border and an additional war would be a challenge, especially one that was overseas.
 According to some authors, China may have pressured Pakistan to not join the war, fearing that Pakistan's involvement would bring it into a war with Iran and jeopardize Chinese investments in CPEC.

 During the COVID-19 pandemic the UAE had started free testing of Pakistanis residing in the Emirates.
 On 5 May 2020, the authorities of Pakistan raised an issue regarding the repatriation of their citizens from the United Arab Emirates during the COVID-19 pandemic.
 Reuters reported that according to Pakistani officials, the Pakistani workers returning from the Gulf nation had high number of COVID-19 patients.
 The ministry spokeswoman, Aisha Farooqui highlighted that the situation was officially addressed to the UAE authorities, where the virus was believed to be spreading due to the crowded living conditions in the Emirates.
 The Pakistani envoy in the UAE refuted the media reports on the high number of Pakistanis being repatriated while being infected, calling them "exaggerated".
-The UAE Foreign Ministry stated “Everyone on UAE repatriation flights has been tested before departure, and those found to be infected were not allowed to travel.”
+The UAE Foreign Ministry stated "Everyone on UAE repatriation flights has been tested before departure, and those found to be infected were not allowed to travel."

+In 2026, the relationship between the two countries deterioriated over Pakistan's position on the 2026 Iran War.
+In April, the Emirates recalled a $3.5 billion loan to Pakistan, nearly a fifth or roughly 21 per cent of Pakistan’s foreign reserves at the time.
+The move put pressure on Pakistani economy and also impacted its minimum foreign reserves requirement amid an active IMF program.
+Pakistani workers in the UAE too were reportedly expelled en masse.
+While Pakistan Foreign Ministry's spokesperson claimed that the deportees were criminals, reports indicated that Pakistani shiites were the ones that were deported although the same treatment was not meted out to the Shias from other countries like Iraq.
+An Islamabad-based cleric claimed that there were 5,000 deported families.